 When establishing a strategy for data governance, each of the above facts of data collection, management, archiving, and use should be considered.

-Data governance is a steady process rather than a technology solution, but there are tools that can help support that program.
+Master Data governance is a steady process rather than a technology solution, but some tools can help support that program.
 The device that suits your enterprise will depend on your needs, data volume, and budget.

-Like any governance model, Master Data Governance starts with policies, guidelines, business rules and a governance approach that covers all facts of the individuals, processes and technology involved.
-Although data management processes handle the actual production and ongoing preservation of master data, the methodology directs the best practices of the industry to be practised, such as compliance with ISO 8000. data standards, whereas the business rules define the proper use of the data to drive an efficient and effective business operation.
+Like any governance model, Master Data Governance starts with policies, guidelines, business rules and a governance approach covering all the individuals, processes and technology involved.
+Although data management processes handle the actual production and ongoing preservation of master data, the methodology directs the best practices of the industry to be practiced, such as compliance with ISO 8000. data standards, whereas the business rules define the proper use of the data to drive an efficient and effective business operation.
 Specifically, business rules.

 Introducing Data Governance as a Service

-PiLog Group MDRM (MDM Tool) launch a Data Governance as a Service.
+PiLog Group MDRM Master Data Management Tools (MDM Tools) launch a Data Governance as a Service.

-- Analyse reports on data storage, access, and growth for your organization so that you have the information you need to decide on corrective action.
+- Analyze reports on data storage, access, and growth for your organization so that you have the information you need to decide on corrective action.

-- Develop procedures for the life cycle management of your data according to your organization data governance policies
+- Develop procedures for the life cycle management of your data according to your organization high-value targets on your network

 - Establish policies that can lock down access to high-value targets on your network

 - Monitoring group memberships such that authorized users have access to the right data